ThorbenKuck/NetCom2/README.md

 If you are searching for a easy to use framework, that gives you the option to fastly create a Server-Client-Communication, this is for you

+But do not mistake this as an simple framework!
+If you want, you can create your own en-/decryption mechanism.
+You can create customized Serialization.
+This framework also comes with a pre-build cache and registration-mechanism, that makes it easyer to send Object to specific clients, that want those object.
+This framework is completly modular, which means, you can change nearly everything, from serialization to the socket, that is being used.

 ----

 ## Getting started